Hornet Bank massacre: Native Police

 During the European colonisation of Australia, the main force eliminating Indigenous resistance to the settler acquisition of land was the Native Police.
 This colonial government-funded force consisted of white officers in charge of Aboriginal troopers from areas distant to their region of deployment.
 The method used by the Native Police to suppress resistance to European colonisation was known as "dispersal", which involved indiscriminate shooting and killing of Indigenous men, women, and children that were found in the associated frontier area.

 After the Hornet Bank massacre, the first Native Police division to arrive on the scene was that of Lieutenant Walter Powell.
 He took his troopers in a westerly direction and found a group of Aboriginals of which he shot dead five.
 Powell enrolled the surviving Fraser brothers, William and Sylvester, as special constables for his second punitive mission and they shot dead a further nine people.
 2nd-Lieutenants Moorhead and Carr of the Native Police arrived soon after with their troopers, killing around another thirteen Aboriginals.
 By December 1857, Powell had increased the number of troopers in his division to seventeen, which he put to use by conducting raids on peaceful "station blacks" at Taroom, killing five, including three native women, as they tried to flee.
 Powell with William Fraser and 2nd-Lieutenant R.G.Walker led another raid at Juandah, shooting dead another eleven Aboriginals.
 By April 1858, other divisions of Native Police led by Edric Norfolk Vaux Morisset, John Murray, John O'Connell Bligh, George Murray, and Charles Phibbs, had become active in the area, conducting raids of indiscriminate summary justice.
 Henry Gregory and his brother, the explorer A.C.
 Gregory, were also involved in the punitive expeditions as they were squatters in the area.
 In his memoirs, local pastoralist George Serocold wrote that a dozen local black men who were considered leaders in the region at that time were rounded up and then ordered to run through an open field.
 As they fled, they were shot dead by those who had ordered them to run.

-In June 1858, the New South Wales Legislative Assembly appointed a Select Committee "to inquire into and report upon the murders which have recently taken place on the "Dawson River," with a view to render the working of the Native Police force more efficient, and with power to send for persons and papers".
-The report was handed to the assembly on 3 August 1858 and did not recommend "the supplementing of the present Native Police Force by a Militia of Border Settlers".
+In June 1858, the New South Wales Legislative Assembly appointed a select committee to inquire into the killings of Whites and Blacks that had taken place around the Dawson River region.
+The committee concluded that although the government should not "attempt to wage a war of extermination against the Aborigines, they are satisfied that there is no alternative but to carry matters through with a strong hand, and punish with necessary severity all future outrages" by Aboriginal people on the frontier.
+It was recommended that the Native Police force be strengthened and made more efficient to achieve this goal.